ydirson/guiltix/README.md

 ### guilt

+Tool summary:

+* maintains a patch queue as patchfiles and a `series` plain-text index (which may include comments)
+* to work on them, applies them on top of original code as git commits
+* allows to pop/push patches to go edit them, not designed to let user use other git tools on the same branch, rather provides its own tools instead
+* does not cover handling the history of the patch series, this is trivial to do with Git (so user has full control of what gets tracked) (and this covers merging different history lines, as text)

 Structural pros:
 * patches are actually the first-class citizens, which allows for collaboration and some understanding of history